linusschlepp/Assignment_KASD/README.md

 ![](https://github.com/linusschlepp/Assignment_KASD/blob/master/svelte-frontend/src/assets/uml_diagramm.jpg)

 The backend uses [Hapi](https://hapi.dev/) while the frontend is written in [Svelte](https://svelte.dev/).
-Front- and backend communicate via a api, which is powered by [Axios](https://github.com/axios/axios)
+Front- and backend communicate via an api, which is powered by [Axios](https://github.com/axios/axios) and documented according to the [Open API Swagger Standard](https://www.openapis.org/).

 ## How to run this application

-Clone this repositroy in your file-directory, like this:
+Clone this repository in your file-directory, like this:
 ````
 git clone https://github.com/linusschlepp/Assignment_KASD.git
 ````